openfoodfacts/openfoodfacts-server/docker/dev-environment-quick-start-guide.md

 ## 1. Prerequisites
 Docker is the easiest way to install the Open Food Facts server, play with it, and even modify the code.

-Docker provide an isolated environment, very close to a Virtual Machine.
+Docker provides an isolated environment, very close to a Virtual Machine.
 This environment contains everything required to launch the Open Food Facts server.
 There is **no need to install** Perl, Perl modules, Nginx, nor Apache separately.

 Install docker:
 - [Docker CE](https://docs.docker.com/install/#supported-platforms)